daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 You are a master user of a particular type of weapon, be it a sword, whip, dagger, gun, or something else.

+> [!NOTE]
-(Someone who Masters Weaponry might have additional equipment, including a high- quality weapon.)
+> Someone who Masters Weaponry might have additional equipment, including a high- quality weapon.

 * Tier 1: Weapon Master
 * Tier 1: Weapon Crafter